grafana/mimir/docs/blocks-storage/compactor.md

 - **Vertical scaling**<br />
   The setting `-compactor.compaction-concurrency` allows you to configure max number of concurrent compactions running in a single compactor replica (each compaction uses 1 CPU core).
 - **Horizontal scaling**<br />
-  When [sharding](#compactor-sharding) is enabled and you run multiple compactor replicas, compaction jobs will be sharded across the available replicas.
+  When [sharding](#compactor-sharding) is enabled and you run multiple compactor replicas, compaction jobs will be sharded across compactor replicas.
+Use the setting `compactor-tenant-shard-size` to control how many of the available replicas to spread compaction jobs across.
+If set to 0, compaction jobs will be spread across all available replicas.

 The `split-and-merge` is designed to overcome TSDB index limitations and avoid that compacted blocks can grow indefinitely for a very large tenant (at any compaction stage).